Columbine High School massacre: Motive

-The shooting was planned as a terrorist attack that would cause "the most deaths in US history", but the motive has never been ascertained with any degree of certainty.
+The shooting was planned as a terrorist-style attack that would cause "the most deaths in US history", but the motive has never been ascertained with any degree of certainty.
 In a letter provided with the May 15 report on the Columbine attack, Sheriff John Stone and Undersheriff John A. Dunaway wrote they "cannot answer the most fundamental question—why?"
 In the days following the event, media speculation regarding the killers' motive was rife.
 Media reports were disseminated suggesting various motives of the killers, although all theories were largely unsubstantiated and turned out to be myths.
 These reports included blaming bullying, goth culture, video games, Marilyn Manson, and targeting jocks and minorities.
 Other rumors were spread in the local area but not largely disseminated by the media, such as the false claim spread by some students that the killers were bullied because they were homosexual.

 Mental disorder

 The FBI's theory

 The FBI concluded that the killers had mental illnesses, that Harris was a clinical psychopath, and Klebold had depression.
-Dwayne Fuselier, the supervisor in charge of the Columbine investigation, would later remark: "I believe Eric went to the school to kill and didn't care if he died, while Dylan wanted to die and didn't care if others died as well."
+Dwayne Fuselier, the supervisor in charge of the Columbine investigation, later remarked: "I believe Eric went to the school to kill and didn't care if he died, while Dylan wanted to die and didn't care if others died as well."

 In April 1998, a year prior to the shooting, as part of his diversion program, Harris wrote a letter of apology to the owner of the van he and Klebold broke into earlier that year.
 Around the same time, he derided the owner of the van in his journal, stating that he believed he had the right to steal something if he wanted to.
-By far the most prevalent theme in Klebold's journals is his wish for suicide and private despair at his lack of success with women, which he refers to as an "infinite sadness".
+By far the most prevalent theme in Klebold's journals is his wish for suicide and his private despair at his lack of success with women, which he refers to as an "infinite sadness".
 Klebold had repeatedly documented his desires to kill himself, and his final remark in the Basement Tapes, shortly before the attack, is a resigned statement made as he glances away from the camera: "Just know I'm going to a better place.
 I didn't like life too much."

 The FBI's theory was used by Dave Cullen for his 2009 book Columbine.
 Harris was depicted as the mastermind, having a messianic-level superiority complex and hoping to demonstrate his superiority to the world.
 Klebold was a follower who primarily participated in the massacre as a means to simply end his life.

 This theory has been met with criticism.
 Critics cite the fact that Klebold, not Harris, was the first to mention a killing spree in his journal.
 They also cite evidence that Harris was depressed as well, such as his prescription for antidepressants mentioned below.